 - Get to your afflictions’ roots and develop love and compassion for yourself before you attempt to change the world.

 I’m not asking you to let people off accountability.
 We should always raise voice against racism, injustice, discrimination, and violence.
 Be firm, be fierce, but do it with compassion.
-Understand that people who commit crime are full of shame.
+Understand that people who commit crimes are full of shame.

 So shaming people further is not going to change them.
 Yes, they should face the law and serve the consequences of their actions, but the element of compassion should always be present.